Open-Attestation/documentation-website/website/docs/ethereum-section/raw-document-eth.md

 <RawDocument />

-In this guide, you will create a raw document for Ethereum.
+In this guide, you will create a raw document for issuance via Ethereum.
 It will conform to the OpenAttestation v2.0 schema.

 <SchemaValidator />